reznik99/go-dcc/README.md

 ### Generation
 #### Create and Sign Greenpass/EU-DCC with sample data that matches required schema for vaccine passports. <br>
-`./go-dcc -gen -in "./data.json"` to generate from json data and export DCC as QR code in PNG.<br>
+`./go-dcc -gen -in "./data.json" -out "./test.png"` to generate from json data and export DCC as QR code in PNG.<br>
-`./go-dcc -gen -raw -in "./data.json"` to generate from json data and export DCC as txt.<br>
+`./go-dcc -gen -raw -in "./data.json" -out "./test.txt"` to generate from json data and export DCC as txt.<br>
 <br>

 ### Validation